 What do clients look for in an effective immigration lawyer?

-How has the market changed since you first started practising?
+How has technology shaped the field of immigration law since you started practising?

 Mr Yoshio Shimoda began practising as a licensed immigration lawyer in 1994.

 In 1997, he founded ILS Shimoda Office which specialises in Japanese immigration law.
 Since inception, the firm has handled over 50,000 corporate and personal immigration-related applications in Japan.